Fire Protection

 Rural Metro Fire is the current fire protection provider in San Tan Valley, operating on an individual subscription basis in San Tan Valley.
 This means fire protection and emergency medical services are not paid for through taxes and residents are responsible for establishing a fire service account directly with Rural Metro Fire.

 The annual membership subscription can be setup to be paid monthly, quarterly, bi-annually or annually.
-The annual fees are based on the total square footage or assessed value of the property to be protected.
+The annual fees are based on the total square footage of the property to be protected.
 Subscription to Rural Metro Fire may make you eligible for discounted rates on your homeowners insurance.

 Non-members are billed for fire service.
 Homeowner’s insurance might only cover a fraction of the bill, leaving the property owner responsible for the difference.
 With your annual subscription you will avoid costly, non-member hourly rates for response to your property.